+Actions and Strategies included in the Implementation Table garnered the broadest consensus support within the Partnership.
+While general feasibility was an implicit driver of consensus support, and often discussed in Partnership conversations, the proposed actions have not been fully considered in light of current state or local laws, or from the perspective of a cost-benefit analysis.
+Because of the highly specific and technical nature of the potential projects under the proposed actions, individual project Partners, in consultation with the relevant State agencies and local governments, are best equipped to evaluate the feasibility of projects.

+The Partnership recognizes that estimated implementation “costs” for many Actions or Strategies do not reflect the benefits, (or return on investment) for ecosystem services, infrastructure risk reductions, or system efficiencies.
+Calculating these is technically, socially, and economically complex.
+However, the Partners agreed to examine ecosystem services and other expected outcomes as part of a comprehensive approach to evaluating Plan implementation and investment strategies utilizing available methods, tools, and references.

 Preliminary estimated costs to implement the plan over 10 years range from $133,750,000 to $12,032,400,000.
 Based on this large uncertainty (two orders of magnitude) in full plan implementation costs combined with minimal supporting documentation for most of these estimates, the Partnership agreed that specific budget estimates to implement the Actions need to be developed at the time, considering specific project-scale plans and the scope of work for any Action or Strategy.

 Following state recognition process, the Water Action Plan will move into the Implementation phase.
 The highest priority is continued funding for a dedicated Partnership coordinator position to perform critical duties associated with partner agreements, partner onboarding, identifying the first round of projects (including any already initiated), monitoring and recording implementation progress, seeking funding sources and supporting the work of the Water Action Teams and individuals.
-Public awareness and support $1.65 million

-Regional capacity and collaboration $2.89 million

-Monitoring and data sharing $4.725 million

-Water conservation, efficiency, and reuse $2.025 million

-Resilient water infrastructure $7.25 million

-Source water protection $15.5 million

-Water supply development $200,000

-Ecosystem protection and enhancement $99.5–$1,169 millionThe Mid-Coast Water Planning Partnership recognizes it may not be possible to initiate, or complete, all of the actions in this plan during the next decade.
+The Mid-Coast Water Planning Partnership recognizes it may not be possible to initiate, or complete, all of the actions in this plan during the next decade.
 As with any volunteer partnership, actions will be completed as opportunities for funding, collaboration, and resources become available.
 Regardless, the Mid-Coast Water Planning Partnership believes it is important to highlight and take aggressive action to implement the issues and actions in this plan to ensure a sustainable water future for the Mid-Coast of Oregon and enhance the resilience of the Mid-Coast to climate change stressors.

 The Mid-Coast Water Planning Partnership